liadomide/EduPack/README.md

 You need a functioning installation of TVB either from git (https://github.com/the-virtual-brain/tvb-pack) or the official release (http://thevirtualbrain.org/tvb/zwei/app).
 We recommend to use the release version so far.
 EduPack has been tested with TVB 1.3.

-## To install EduPack, copy the following files from EduPack.git.
+## To install EduPack

+Copy the following files from EduPack.git.
 The easiest way is to either get a TVB release or do a `git clone` of tvb-framework and then clone Edupack into it.

 The needed files are:

 * EduPack.git/tvb-framework/tvb/interfaces/web/ (EduPack base path)
  * static/js/edupack